-Art thrives in San Luis Obispo.
+Art and artists thrives in San Luis Obispo.
 There really is something for every taste.
-First, just walk around our quaint downtown, through the Mission, along the creek, in the shopping areas along Higuera and Marsh streets and you will see many displays of public art - sculptures and painted transformer boxes along the street.
+Just walk around our quaint downtown, through the Mission, along the creek, in the shopping areas along Higuera and Marsh streets and you will see many displays of public art - sculptures and painted light transformer boxes along the street.
 Or better yet, walk into the San Luis Obispo County Art Museum or some of the local businesses and galleries that display our local artists.

-What gives San Luis Obispo its charm is its late 19th and early 20th century historic architecture, from the turn-of- the-century brick buildings like our Historical Society Museum on Broad Street (that was a Carnegie Library) to the classic Fremont Theater on Monterey Street (love the neon at night), the Frank Lloyd Wright building at Santa Rosa and Paciﬁc Street (now a doctorʼs ofﬁce) to Mission San Luis Obispo de Tolosa and the Johnson building on Monterey and Osos Street (once a bank) They're all on the course to marvel.
+What gives San Luis Obispo its charm is its late 19th and early 20th century historic architecture, from Carnegie Library/Historical Society Museum on Broad Street (that was a Carnegie to the classic Fremont Theater on Monterey Street (love the neon at night), the Frank Lloyd Wright building at Santa Rosa and Paciﬁc Street (now a doctorʼs ofﬁce) to Mission San Luis Obispo de Tolosa (established in 1772) and the Johnson building on Monterey and Osos Street (once a bank) They're all on the course to marvel.

-One of my favorite local hikes is the Valencia Peak Trail in Montana De Oro State Park.
+HikingA stunning local hike is the Valencia Peak Trail in Montana De Oro State Park.
 This trail offers exceptional views of the Central Coast, Cuesta Ridge, and Morro Rock.
 Elevation gain is about 1,300 feet in 2 miles, so you will feel like you got some exercise.
 Return the way you came or take in the bluffs by turning left on the Badger Trail and then north on the Bluffs Trail to your car.
 The Valencia Peak trailhead is located just past the parkʼs visitor center.
 Note: beware of ticks and poison oak on the Badger Trail.